A Survey on Generative Recommendation: Data, Model, and Tasks: Model-Level Opportunities

 The objective of recommendation aligns well with diffusion model since it infers the future interaction probabilities based on noisy historical interactions.
 Therefore, several works\cite{DiffRec-SIGIR-2023, DreamRec-NeurIPS-2023, DiffRIS-WWW-2024, DiQDiff-WWW-2025, DiffDiv-SIGIR-2025, DDSR-NeurIPS-2024, ADRec-KDD-2025, PreferDiff-ICLR-2025} explore diffusion models as recommenders.

 {\textbf{Diffusion recommender model.} DiffRec\cite{DiffRec-SIGIR-2023} treats the prediction of users' interaction as a denoising process, it further build L-DiffRec and T-DiffRec to handle large-scale item prediction and temporal modeling challenges in generative recommendtions.
 DreamRec\cite{DreamRec-NeurIPS-2023} noises the target item to explore the underlying distribution of item space, and generate recommended items directly, thereby eliminating the need for negative sampling and enabling exploration of the entire item space.
 DiffRIS\cite{DiffRIS-WWW-2024}uses both local and global implicit features from user historical sequences as conditional guidance, directing the denoising process of the diffusion model to generate more personalized recommendation results.
-DiQDiff\cite{DiQDiff-WWW-2025} enhances the robustness of guidance information for heterogeneous and noisy sequences through semantic vector quantization, and introduces contrastive discrepancy maximization to distinguish the denoising trajectories of different users for personalized recommendation generation.}
+DiQDiff\cite{DiQDiff-WWW-2025} enhances the robustness of guidance information for heterogeneous and noisy sequences through semantic vector quantization, and introduces contrastive discrepancy maximization to distinguish the denoising trajectories of different users for personalized recommendation generation.} HorizonRec~\cite{zha2026align} proposes an align-for-fusion framework for cross-domain sequential recommendation, replacing the conventional align-then-fusion paradigm with dual-oriented diffusion models that harmonize triple-domain preferences at a fine-grained level.

 {\textbf{Diversity and uncertainty modeling.} Although the above models have achieved competitive results, they encode user preference in the form of deterministic embeddings and rely on a homogeneous diffusion inference mechanism.
 This conveys a limited range of information and is insufficient to capture the diversity of user preferences.
 Inspired by this, DiffDiv\cite{DiffDiv-SIGIR-2025} designs diversity-aware guided learning mechanism to guide the training of the diffusion model, enabling it to effectively capture users' diverse preferences.}